Omlawrence24/creating-a-blog/README.md

  * [Developer Info](#DeveloperInfo)

   ## Installation
-  You will need to install NPM, Inquirer, Express, Node.js
+  reuired installs: NPM, Inquirer, Express, Node.js

   ## Usage
  This sites agenda is to allow the user to input info daily and have it stored in a local database to be